-Augsburg, the third largest city in Bavaria after Munich and Nuremberg, lies north of the Lechfeld, a flood plain that lies along the confluence of the Wertach and Lech Rivers.
-This ancient and famous imperial city, home of the two great medieval merchant dynasties of the Fuggers and the Welsers, is now the chief town of the administrative region of Bavarian Swabia (Bayerisch-Schwaben).
+Augsburg is the third largest city in Bavaria after Munich and Nuremberg.
+This ancient and famous imperial city was once the home of the two great medieval merchant dynasties of the Fuggers and the Welsers and is now the chief town of the administrative region of Bavarian Swabia (Bayerisch-Schwaben).
 Once connected with Verona by the Via Claudia, an ancient Roman road, Augsburg's favorable location promoted it as a center of commerce.
-The city has a very active cultural life, and the new University of Augsburg opened its doors in 1970.
-One of the most popular tourist routes in Germany, the Romantic Highway - Romantische Strasse - runs from the main valley via Augsburg to Füssen on the Austrian frontier.

 See also: Where to Stay in Augsburg

-In the center of Augsburg stands the old Town Hall, or Rathaus.
+In the center of Augsburg stands the old Town Hall (Augsburger Rathaus).
 Completed in 1624, this massive Renaissance building is popular as much for its spectacular interior as for its exhibits relating to the city's rich and fascinating past.
 Notable rooms include the Lower Fletz with its huge marble columns and vaulted ceiling, and the stunning Golden Hall, or Goldener Saal.
-Widely regarded as one of the most impressive examples of the German Renaissance, this massive hall with its 14-meter-high, richly-decorated ceiling was completed in 1643.
-Afterwards, nip over to the 70-meter-high Perlachturm, a 10th-century watchtower with commanding views over the city (open May-October), and the 16th-century Augustus Fountain.
+Widely regarded as one of the most impressive examples of German Renaissance architecture, this massive hall with its 14-meter-high, richly-decorated ceiling and exquisite golden wall decor was completed in 1643.
+A visit should include checking out the Lower Fletz, the ground floor area, which is used to host a variety of interesting exhibits relating to the city's rich past.

 Address: Rathausplatz, 86159 Augsburg